 - Another CPSA department may identify a physician who needs assistance to maintain or improve their competence (such as Professional Conduct, to address and resolve a complaint).

-- The results of a Physician Assessment & Feedback (PAF) or a Factors-Based Practice Visit may suggest a physician could benefit from additional support.
+- The results of CPSA’s Physician Assessment & Feedback (PAF) may suggest a physician could benefit from additional support.

 The Senior Medical Advisor (SMA) and practice assessors who work with you throughout the IPR process will know the details of why you were referred, so they can provide the support and resources that best suit your needs.